stefbil/inference-endopoints-for-llms/README.md

-# Contribution to the VOXReality Horizon Europe Project
+# Inference Endpoints for Large Language Models

 Below you'll find the necessary instructions in order to run the provided code.

-The instructions refer to the All-in-One solution which includes 6 endpoints and utilizes 4 vision-language SoTA models.
+There are 6 endpoints included and 4 vision-language SoTA models are utilized.

 ## 1. Requirements